- Solicitors For Business

 Walter, 73 years old

-A widow has received £17,500 compensation following hospitals negligence when booking appointments which led to a delay of surgery for her husband.
+A widow has received £17,500 compensation following hospital negligence when booking appointments which led to a delay of surgery for her husband.

 When 73 year old Walter complained of blood in his urine his GP referred him to the urology department at his local hospital where he underwent an ultrasound scan and a cystoscopy (camera into the bladder) and bladder cancer was diagnosed.
 He was placed on the waiting list for a TURT (transurethral resection of tumour) but because of a clerical error was listed for a TURP (transurethral resection of the prostate) which is usually a less urgent operation.